RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 ## Claims System Guidelines

-- The right to work on a set is made by utilizing the site's Claim System.
-This is the only valid way to reserve a set.
-Posting plans in the forum, leaving code notes, telling everyone you want to work on it, or any other forms of declaration are not considered valid claims.
+The right to work on a set is made by utilizing the site's Claim System.
+This is the only recognized way to reserve a set.
-- Claims should be made as soon as you want to start working on a set, not as you are finishing your work.
+- Do not claim sets that you are not actually interested in immediately working on
-- Do not claim sets that you are not actually interested in working on and **_especially_** do not do it just to block others from working on it.
+- Do not claim sets in order to hold or reserve them for someone else who is unable to make the claim for any reason
-- Only claim games when you are [free of unaddressed tickets](#handling-tickets).
-If you are not, a prompt will appear when attempting to claim a set.
+- Do not claim sets to prevent others from claiming them

 ## Making a Claim